ac-repatterning/intelligence/docs/sections/detection/index.md

 # anomalies

-A set of plausible anomalies might be spikes, jumps, etc.
+A set of plausible anomalies might be spikes, jumps, etc.  The metrics apply to the latest $60$ days; an adjustable variable.

 <div class="grid cards" markdown>